 The operations of our vessels are managed by Eurobulk, an affiliated ship management company, under a Master Management Agreement with us and separate management agreements with each shipowning company.
 Under our Master Management Agreement, Eurobulk is responsible for all aspects of management and compliance for the Company, including the provision of the services of our Chief Executive Officer, Chief Financial Officer, Chief Administrative Officer, Internal Auditor and Secretary.
 Eurobulk is also responsible for all commercial management services, which include obtaining employment for our vessels and managing our relationships with charterers.
-Eurobulk also performs technical management services, which include managing day-to-day vessel operations, performing general vessel maintenance, ensuring regulatory and classification society compliance, supervising the maintenance and general efficiency of vessels, arranging our hire of qualified officers and crew, arranging and supervising dry docking and repairs, arranging insurance for vessels, purchasing stores, supplies, spares and new equipment for vessels, appointing supervisors and technical consultants and providing technical supervisor and shoreside personnel who carry out the management functions described above and certain accounting services.
-Eurobulk also currently manages the vessels of Euromar, which are partially owned by us, and two other vessels not owned by us.
+Eurobulk also performs technical management services, which include managing day-to-day vessel operations, performing general vessel maintenance, ensuring regulatory and classification society compliance, supervising the maintenance and general efficiency of vessels, arranging our hire of qualified officers and crew, arranging and supervising dry docking and repairs, arranging insurance for vessels, purchasing stores, supplies, spares and new equipment for vessels, appointing supervisors and technical consultants and providing technical support and shoreside personnel who carry out the management functions described above and certain accounting services.
+Eurobulk also currently manages the vessels of Euromar, which are partially owned by us, and four other vessels not owned by us.

-Our Master Management Agreement with Eurobulk has been renewed as of January 1, 2011 and has a term of 5 years until January 1, 2016.
+Our Master Management Agreement with Eurobulk has been amended and restated as of January 1, 2014 and its term was extended until January 1, 2019.
 The Master Management Agreement cannot be terminated by Eurobulk without cause or under other limited circumstances, such as sale of the Company or Eurobulk or the bankruptcy of either party.
 The Master Management Agreement will automatically be extended after the initial period for an additional five year period unless terminated on or before the 90th day preceding the preceding termination date.
 Pursuant to the Master Management Agreement, each new vessel we acquire in the future will enter into a separate management agreement with Eurobulk with a rate and term coinciding with the rate and remaining term of the Master Management Agreement.
-Under the Master Management Agreement as amended, we pay Eurobulk since January 1, 2013 a fixed cost of \$1,900,000 annually, to be adjusted for Greek inflation every January 1s, and a per ship per day cost of 685 Euros (or about \$904 based on \$1.32/Euro exchange rate) adjusted annually for inflation (every January 1s1), reflecting a 5% discount if the number of vessels wholly or partially owned by Euroseas and managed by Eurobulk is more than 20, which has been the case since January 1, 2012 when this discount went into effect as the total number of our vessels and the vessels owned by Euromar is greater than 20.
-In absence of this discount, the cost per ship per day is 720 Euros, or, about \$950.
+Under the Master Management Agreement as amended, we pay Eurobulk since January 1, 2014 a fixed cost of \$2,000,000 annually, to be adjusted for Greek inflation every January 1st, and a per ship per day cost of 685 Euros (or about \$952 based on \$1.39/Euro exchange rate) adjusted annually for inflation (every January 1st; there was no inflation adjustment required on January 1, 2014 as the inflation rate was not positive), reflecting a 5% discount if the number of vessels wholly or partially owned by Euroseas and managed by Eurobulk is more than 20, which has been the case since January 1, 2012 when this discount, the cost per ship per day is 720 Euros, or, about \$1,001.
 This cost is reduced by half (342.5 Euros per vessel per day, or, 360 Euros per vessel per day as appropriate) for any vessels that are laid up.
-Eurobulk has received fees for management and executive compensation expenses of \$6,834,105 during 2012.
+Eurobulk has received fees for management and executive compensation expenses of \$7,035,095, \$6,834,098 and \$6,791,024 during 2011, 2012 and 2013, respectively.

 We receive chartering and sale and purchase services from Eurochart, an affiliate, and pay a commission of 1.25% on charter revenue and 1% on vessel sale price.
 We pay additional commissions to major charterers and their brokers as well that usually range from 3.75% to 5.00%.
-During 2012, Eurochart has received chartering and vessel sale commissions of, \$641,104.
+During 2013, Eurochart has received chartering and vessel sale commissions of \$474,466.
 Eurochart also receives 1% commission of the acquisition price from the seller of the vessel for the vessels we acquire.